steen3d/beginner-javascript/Notes_Module02.md

 In JS functions are "First Class Citizens" - they can be used like any other value

-function keywork - the standard way anonymous function - has no name
+function keyword - the standard way anonymous function - has no name
 Function expression - store function as value in a var const myFunc = function(arg){